August 15, 2022 | Purdue Global

 Selecting a BCBA or BCaBA Program

 For BACB certification, candidates must complete a verified course sequence or qualified program prior to performing required fieldwork or sitting for the certification exams.
-The BACB recommends asking yourself these questions when you're deciding on programs for your coursework:
+The BACB recommends asking yourself these questions when you're considering programs for your coursework:

 • Focus: Does a program's focus align with your career goals?
 Is it led by instructors with interests similar to yours?